DataDog/integrations-core/nginx/README.md

 If the command output does not include `http_stub_status_module`, you must install an NGINX package that includes the module.
 You _can_ compile your own NGINX—enabling the module as you compile it—but most modern Linux distributions provide alternative NGINX packages with various combinations of extra modules built in.
 Check your operating system's NGINX packages to find one that includes the stub status module.

 ### Configuration

+Create an `nginx.yaml` in the Agent's `conf.d` directory.

 #### Prepare NGINX

 On each NGINX server, create a `status.conf` in the directory that contains your other NGINX configuration files (e.g. `/etc/nginx/conf.d/`).
-See the [sample nginx.yaml](https://github.com/DataDog/integrations-core/blob/master/nginx/conf.yaml.example) for all available configuration options:

 ```
 server {